Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 ```
 ![clusplot](clusplot.PNG)

-### k-means
+### Tecnqiue 2: k-means Clustering
-Arbitrarily placing centroids in the data and then iterating from that point to the final solution, and since it computes a mean deviation, k-means clustering relies on Euclidean distance and only used for numerical data
+**Arbitrarily placing centroids in the data and then iterating from that point to the final solution**, and since it computes a mean deviation, k-means clustering relies on **Euclidean distance and only used for numerical data**.

-(1) Pick k = number of clusters/ centers with total within sum of squares, or Silhouette Method
+This disorganized approch to clustering produces similar quality of clusters to hierarchical clustering but much faster.

+#### Compute similarity: K-means use Euclidean distance
 ```
 set.seed(617)
 #Begin with an arbitrary choice of 3 centers
 km = kmeans(x = data_cluster,centers = 3,iter.max=10000,nstart=25)
 ```
-Interpret Results:
+#### Interpret Results: Determine cluster solutions (k) using Total within sum of sqaures plot, Ratio plot or Sihouette plot

 #### **Total within sum of squares plot**
+k (on x-axis), total within sum of squares (on y-axis).
+Ideal number of clusters is inferred from a sudden change in the line graph (ie. "elbow").
 ```
 within_ss = sapply(1:10,FUN = function(x){
   set.seed(617)